ShittyKopper/lemmod/README.md

 2. You use it's DMs as a command like interface to give it scripts to run.
 3. It will chug along in the background doing it's thing.

+Read [the documentation](./DOCUMENTATION.md) for more info.

 ## Scripts

-lemmod uses YAML with (some) templating for it's scripts, which exchanges flexibility with security (i.e. you can safely host a public lemmod without worrying about getting pwned) and explicitly limited functionality (so mods can't easily instruct the bot to spam random communities or whatnot)
+lemmod uses YAML with (some) templating for it's scripts, which exchanges flexibility with security (i.e. you should be able to safely host a public lemmod without worrying about getting pwned) and explicitly limited functionality (so mods can't easily instruct the bot to spam random communities or whatnot)

 YAML isn't REALLY the best tool for this job, but it's widely used and is easy to grasp (hi Nix)